-Standard & Poor's Ratings Services has assigned its 'AAA' long-term rating, and stable outlook, to Massachusetts' \$450 million commonwealth transportation fund (CTF) revenue bonds (rail enhancement program), series 2015A.
+S&P Global Ratings has assigned its 'AAA' long-term rating, and stable outlook, to the Commonwealth of Massachusetts' \$325.965 million commonwealth transportation fund (CTF) revenue bonds (rail enhancement and accelerated bridge program), series 2016A and \$104.31 revenue refunding bonds, series 2016A.

-At the same time, Standard & Poor's has affirmed its 'AAA' rating, with a stable outlook, on approximately \$1.5 billion of CTF parity revenue bonds outstanding, and \$210.6 million of closed prior-lien special obligation gas tax bonds.
+At the same time, S&P Global Ratings has affirmed its 'AAA' rating, with a stable outlook, on its CTF parity revenue bonds outstanding, and its closed prior-lien special obligation gas tax bonds.